Check Kuberneteskubectl version

 kubectl -n rook-system get deploy rook-ceph-operator \ -o jsonpath='{.spec.template.spec.containers[0].env[?(@.name=="ROOK_CURRENT_NAMESPACE_ONLY")].value}{"\n"}'Expected:

-for NS in rook rook-central rook-east rook-haosu rook-pacific rook-south-east rook-tide rook-ucsd; do echo -n "$NS: " kubectl auth can-i get cephclusters.ceph.rook.io \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS"doneEvery result should be yes.
+for NS in rook rook-central rook-east rook-haosu rook-pacific rook-south-east rook-tide rook-ucsd; do echo "== $NS ==" kubectl auth can-i get cephclusters.ceph.rook.io \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i update cephclusters.ceph.rook.io/status \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i create deployments.apps \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i create jobs.batch \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i create services \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i create secrets \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS" kubectl auth can-i create configmaps \ --as=system:serviceaccount:rook-system:rook-ceph-system \ -n "$NS"doneEvery result should be yes.
 If any result is no, regenerate and apply that namespace’s target-version common-second-cluster.yaml.
-Do not give cluster-admin to the operator, fix the missing namespace RBAC instead.
+Do not give cluster-admin to the operator; fix the missing namespace RBAC instead.

 kubectl get cephcluster -A \ -o custom-columns='NAMESPACE:.metadata.namespace,NAME:.metadata.name,EXTERNAL:.spec.external.enable,IMAGE:.spec.cephVersion.image,HEALTH:.status.ceph.health'After the operator starts, it reconciles CephClusters one at a time.
 If one namespace is stuck, the others can wait behind it.
 Watch the operator logs if any cluster does not return to HEALTH_OK: